pabroux/langchain-langgraph-crash-course/README.md

 ## Requirements

-If you want to run the examples, you will need:
+If you want to run the examples, you will need to install the following:

 - [Python](https://www.python.org/downloads/)
 - [Pixi](https://pixi.sh)

+You'll also need to have an [OpenAI key](https://platform.openai.com/settings/organization/api-keys).

 ## Install